meldridge/meldridge.github.io/posts/_posts/2014-11-12-Guest-speech-at-the-2014-Heathfield-High-School-Presentation-Night.md

 layout: post
 title: Guest speech at the 2014 Heathfield High School Presentation Night
 image: /images/2014-HHS-presentation-night-speech.jpg
-excerpt: This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
+excerpt: This is a transcript of a speech made in October 2014 at the Presentation Night of Heathfield High School, my alma mater.
+Heathfield is located in the Adelaide Hills, in South Australia.
 ---

-_This is a transcript of a guest speech made at the Heathfield High School Presentation Night in October 2014.
+_This is a transcript of a speech made in October 2014 at the Presentation Night of Heathfield High School, my alma mater.
 A video of the speech is available [here](https://www.youtube.com/watch?v=PSGr-ekeNFw)._

 Thank you Amanda, and good evening to everyone.